DevMate/DevMateKit/README.md

 1. Add **com.devmate.UpdateInstaller.xpc** component to your project.

 2. Add new Object component from _'Object library'_ to your main XIB file and change its class name to `SUUpdater`.
+3. Connect `checkForUpdates` action of the `SUUpdater` object which was created in previous step with the corresponding menu item or button inside the XIB files.

-3. Build and run your application and try to update.
+4. Build and run your application and try to update.

 Refer to [wiki article](https://github.com/DevMate/DevMateKit/wiki/Updates) if you need more help.